 Regular Dental HygeineAdvice from experts

-We really do value every one of our patients in Logan, UT and while we promise to assist you in every way we can while in the office, we also know that how you care for your teeth at home plays a vital role in oral health.
+We value every one of our patients in Logan, UT and while we promise to assist you in every way we can while in the office, we also know that how you treat your teeth at home plays a critical in oral health.

 Daily care for your teeth is all about eating healthy, balanced meals and then corrected using the various dental aids that help control the plaque and bacteria in your mouth that can cause dental disease.

 Here is an in-depth look at the basics of dental hygiene:

 Teeth Brushing –

 We recommend that you brush your teeth at least twice a day.
 It’s especially important before going to bed at night so that sugar and plaque buildup doesn’t sit on your teeth while you sleep.
 Use an ADA approved soft bristle brush and toothpaste.
 For optimal results, place the brush at a 45-degree angle to the gums and gently brush using a small, circular motion.
 Also, be sure to lightly brush your gums.
 Make sure the outer, inner, and biting surfaces of your teeth are brushed.
 Use the tip of the brush to clean the backside of the front teeth.
 Brushing your tongue also removes bacteria and freshens your breath.
 Electric toothbrushes are also recommended.
 They are easy to use and can remove plaque efficiently.
 Simply place the bristles of the electric brush on your gums and teeth and allow the brush to do the work, several teeth at a time.